Chinese Visa Requirements

 - Other supporting documents

-- If the purpose of the trip is sight seeing (not visiting anybody), please include a copy of the round trip flight tickets.
+- If the purpose of the trip is sightseeing (not visiting anybody), please include a copy of the round trip flight tickets.
 The tickets mush have the complete information of the passenger’s name (your name), the departure date, the return date, and the airports.
-Make sure those information is not cut off when print out the tickets.
+Make sure that information is not cut off when print out the tickets.